near/core-contracts/lockup/README.md

 ### Owner's methods

 Owner's methods are split into 2 groups.
-Methods that can be called with the main access keys and methods that can be called with the staking access keys.
+Methods that are related to transfers and methods that are related to staking.
-The staking access key can be changed with any main access key, so it's okay to store it in the less secure location, e.g. Staking Pool UI in the browser.
+It's safer to give access to the staking methods, because they can't lose or lock tokens.
+It should be possible to create an access key on the owner's account restricted to the staking methods and give it to staking pool manager UI. e.g. Staking Pool UI in the browser.
-On the other hand, all main access keys have to be kept secret and secure, because they have full control over the owner's account.

-#### Main Access Key methods
+#### Transfers methods

 ```rust
 /// OWNER'S METHOD